CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Alchemical_Imbuer.md

 #### Removal

-The follow script will remove all Brewer recipes that output Water.
+The following script will remove all Brewer recipes that output Water.

 ```zenscript
 //<recipetype:thermal:brewer>.removeRecipe(IFluidStack output);